Connecticut Association of Athletic Directors

 Officers

-Section 1.
-Number and Title: The Officers of the corporation shall be a President, a President-Elect, a recording Secretary, a Treasurer, the immediate Past President, an Executive Director and an Executive Secretary.
+Section A. Number and Title - The officers of the Corporation shall be a President, a President-elect, Second Vice President Secretary, Treasurer, the immediate Past President, and Executive Director

-Section 2.
-Election and Vacancies: The President, the President-Elect, the recording Secretary and the treasurer shall be elected at the Annual Meeting of the institutional members, and shall hold office for no more than two years or until others shall have been chosen in their stead.
+Section B. Election and Vacancies - The President, the President-elect, the second vice president, the Secretary and the Treasurer shall be elected at the Annual Meeting of the institutional members, and shall hold until the next Annual Meeting of the Board or until others shall have been chosen in their stead.
+In the case of any officer vacancy occurring on the Board of Control, the Board may fill such vacancy until the next Annual Meeting.

-Section 3.
-Terms of office, Duties and Powers of Officers:
+Section C. Terms of Office, Duties and Powers of Officers

-B. The President-Elect.
-The President-Elect shall hold office for no more than two years.
-He/she shall perform the duties of the President in the event of the President’s absence or disability.
+2. President-Elect - The President-elect shall hold office for a maximum of two (2) consecutive one year terms.
+He/she shall perform the duties of the President in the event of the President’s absence or disability and any other such duties as assigned by the president.

-E. The Executive Director: The Executive Director shall be chosen from applicants who respond to a public posting of the position.
+7. Executive Director - The Executive Director shall be chosen from applicants who respond to a public posting of the position.
 A committee, selected by the President, shall review all applications, conduct interviews, and select a nominee to present to the Board of Control.
-Following the approval of the Board, the Executive Director will serve in that office be evaluated and appointed on a yearly basis by an executive committee appointed by the President.
+Following the approval of the Board, the Executive Director will serve in that office, be evaluated and appointed on a yearly basis by an executive committee appointed by the President.
 The Executive Director will be a non-voting member of the Board of Control, and will receive a salary for his/her services determined by the Board.
 Responsibilities of the Executive Director will include, but not be limited to athletic director education, coaches’ education, the annual conference, financial development, and public relations.
-He/she will serve as national and regional representative of the organization, attend all CIAC Board of Control Meetings, participate in the evaluation of the Executive Secretary, and seek to enhance the professional role of athletic directors within the state.
+He/she will serve as national and regional representative of the organization, attend all CIAC Board of Control meetings, and seek to enhance the professional role of athletic directors within the state.

 ARTICLE VII